harness/developer-hub/docs/continuous-delivery/verify/cv-getstarted/configure-first-cv.md

 #### Configure threshold

 Harness CV evaluates the metrics based on the fail-fast threshold you configure.
-If the metrics breach the fail-fast threshold, the verification step fails.
-In the context of the [SumoLogic query](#define-a-query) you defined, the purpose here is to set a threshold for memory usage beyond which the application is considered to be in a problematic state, and the verification fails.
+If the metrics exceed the fail-fast threshold, the verification step fails.
+In the context of the [SumoLogic query](#define-a-query) you defined, the threshold sets a memory usage limit beyond which the application is considered to be in a problematic state, and the verification fails.

 To set fail-fast threshold, follow these steps: